andersix/pitft_buttons/README.md

 cd ~
 git clone https://github.com/pi-hole/PADD.git
 ```
-Then have padd.sh launch at boot time.
+Then have padd.sh launch at boot time:

-Edit your ~/.bashrc and at the bottom put:
+Edit the pi users ~/.bashrc and at the bottom put:
 ```
 # Run PADD
 # If we're on the PiTFT screen (ssh is xterm)